knowles28/knowles28/README.md

 Hey there, I'm Jack 👋

-I'm a junior software developer with a background in education.
+I'm a junior software developer with a background in education and music.

 - 🏠 Based in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
 - 🎓 Currently studying Professional Software Development at CodeClan